dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 }
 ```

+Adding a new Maven repository was needed because we are going to use Spring Security 5, a version of this module that hasn't reached [General Availability](https://en.wikipedia.org/wiki/Software_release_life_cycle#General_availability_.28GA.29) yet.
+Besides that, we explicitly removed `spring-security-*` transitive dependencies from the Auth0 library because they reference the fourth version of Spring Security.

-Create a class called `WebSecurityConfig` in the `com.auth0.samples` package:
+After changing our build file, we have to create a class to configure Spring Security and the Auth0 library.
+Let's call this class `WebSecurityConfig` and add it in the `com.auth0.samples` package:

 ```java
 package com.auth0.samples;